vvv-school/tutorial_dl-tuning/README.md

 Here you can find:

 1. `final.caffemodel`: **these are the weights of the fine-tuned model!**
-2. `caffeINFotrain.txt` and `caffeINFOval.txt`, together with `caffeINFO_loss.png`, `caffeINFO_acc.png` and `caffeINFO_lr.png` are the result of parsing the output log file produced by Caffe (`caffe.INFO`) and contain, respectively in the form of tables or pictures, the train/validation performances achieved during training.
+2. `caffeINFOtrain.txt` and `caffeINFOval.txt`, together with `caffeINFO_loss.png`, `caffeINFO_acc.png` and `caffeINFO_lr.png` are the result of parsing the output log file produced by Caffe (`caffe.INFO`) and contain, respectively in the form of tables or pictures, the train/validation performances achieved during training.
 Note that this information is produced by Caffe more or less frequently depending on the `display` parameter set in the `solver.prototxt`.
 2. `test_acc.txt`: **accuracy achieved by testing the trained model on the test set** (computed based on the predictions that were also displayed)

 ## Bonus question